Made To Move

 “It is so cool to see my mom get to celebrate her survival by promoting exercise,” Sydnee exclaimed.
 “She is such a rockstar and I hope that others can be inspired to take action in their own lives.”

-You can join Jennifer and Sydnee on the Leaderboard with the Echelon United Membership and show your support for breast cancer research and awareness with our new Susan G. Komen x Echelon product line.
+You can join Jennifer and Sydnee on the Leaderboard with the Echelon Premier Membership and show your support for breast cancer research and awareness with our new Susan G. Komen x Echelon product line.